hmcts/ccd-docker/README.md

 |:----------------------------:|:-----------:|
 | befta.caseworker.1@gmail.com | Pa55word11  |

-You should be aable to see the Case List page - with no cases yet
+You should be able to see the Case List page - with no cases yet

+if the page is ust grey, try [6. default ccd definition setup](6.-default-ccd-definition-setup). again

 Go ahead and create a case of type